3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: Experiments

 \section{Experiments}

-In this section, we first introduced the implementation of our 3DPCT, including hardware configuration and hyperparameter settings.
-Secondly, we presented the performance evaluation of our method on the classification and segmentation tasks, comparing it to state-of-the-art methods.
+In this section, we first introduce the implementation details of our 3DGTN, including hardware configuration and hyperparameter settings.
+Secondly, we present the performance evaluation of our method on the classification and segmentation tasks, comparing it to state-of-the-art methods.
 Specifically, for the classification task, we tested our method on the widely-used ModelNet40 dataset \cite{wu20153d}.
 For the object part segmentation task, we tested our method on the ShapeNet dataset \cite{yi2016scalable}.
-For the semantic segmentation, we tested our method on the challenging Toronto3D dataset \cite{tan2020toronto}.
-Finally, we presented the ablation experiment results on the main components of our method.
+For the semantic segmentation, we tested our method on the challenging Toronto-3D dataset \cite{tan2020toronto}.
+Finally, we present the ablation experiment results on the main components of our method.